“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 “I told you this was stupid,” they say, needing only to take a few preemptive steps to be next to them.

 Wez’s pupils widen, taking everything in.

-“Goodbye,” he says as he conducts a spell using a secret hand-only method.
+“Goodbye,” he says as he conducts a spell using a secretive hand-only method.

-As the minions shout and Chaos rocks Gunfighter Minion, Order wastes no time to kick a hole into the floor of the cabin.
+As the minions shout for freedom and Chaos gently shakes Gunfighter Minion, Order wastes no time to kick a hole into the floor of the cabin.
 She sees Greed activating one of the backup slips and crossing through with Lust, the two escaping in a blink-fast second – the very moment she descends into the basement.